 The Civil Aviation Authority of Sri Lanka (CAASL) is the regulatory body responsible for ensuring safety and security in the aviation sector.
 It enforces safety regulations, issues licenses, and inspects airlines and airports.
 The CAASL ensures that all airlines and airports in Sri Lanka comply with international safety and security standards.

 Sri Lanka has also implemented the International Civil Aviation Organization’s (ICAO) safety standards and practices.
 The ICAO sets global aviation safety, security, efficiency, and environmental protection standards.
-Sri Lanka’s compliance with ICAO standards has improved the safety and security of the aviation sector, making it more attractive to foreign investors.
+Sri Lanka has improved its compliance with ICAO standards.
+This has made the aviation sector safer and more secure.
+As a result, it is now more appealing to foreign investors.

 In conclusion, Sri Lanka’s policy environment and regulatory framework have significantly promoted economic development in the aviation sector.
-The government’s policies and incentives have attracted foreign investment, while the regulatory bodies have ensured safety and security in the aviation sector.
+The government’s policies and incentives have drawn foreign investment.
+At the same time, regulatory bodies have ensured safety and security in aviation.

 Challenges Facing the Aviation Sector in Sri Lanka